 What can someone do in their hometown to help inline skating grow?

-I still feel the most powerful thing you can do to promote skating in your hometown is to simply continue skating.
-If you’re out rolling on the bike path, at the skate park or in your neighborhood, people will naturally see that.
-You cannot help but meet other skaters and peak future and fellow skaters’ interest at the same time.
+I still feel the most powerful thing you can do to promote skating in your hometown is to continue skating.
+If you’re out rolling on the bike path, at the skate park, or in your neighborhood, people will naturally see that.
+You cannot help but meet other skaters and peak future and fellow skaters’ interests at the same time.

-Scheduled frequent sessions, and online groups (Facebook, group texts, etc.) are a great way to maintain a healthy scene.
+Scheduled frequent sessions and online groups (Facebook, group texts, etc.) are a great way to maintain a healthy scene.
 And that doesn’t cost a dime!
-We have a weekly Thursday Night Skate (TNS) session from 6-10pm at the Taft, CA skate park, located 30 minutes west of Bakersfield.
-Many times, we’ll have skaters from out of town roll through and occasionally international skaters will drop in on their holidays.
-Our TNS sessions are promoted through Intuition’s Twitter, Facebook and Instagram accounts, and anyone on wheels is welcome.
+We have a weekly Thursday Night Skate (TNS) session from 6-10 pm at the Taft, CA skate park, located 30 minutes west of Bakersfield.
+We’ll often have skaters from out of town roll through, and occasionally international skaters will drop in on their holidays.
+Our TNS sessions are promoted through Intuition’s Twitter, Facebook, and Instagram accounts, and anyone on wheels is welcome.

 Are most of your sales online or in-store?

-We are still brick and mortar first, with people driving from all over, just to be able to try on and compare skates.
-However, half of our sales are from walk-in clients and half are from phone and online orders.
-During the Christmas season (Black Friday through mid – January), that percentage skews towards online sales being the lion share.
+We are still brick and mortar first, with people driving from all over, just to try on and compare skates.
+However, half of our sales are from walk-in clients, and half are from phone and online orders.
+During the Christmas season (Black Friday through mid – January), that percentage skews towards online sales being the lion’s share.

 What other countries do you sell to?

-How many people come into you store on average during the week and then on the weekend?
+How many people come into your store on average during the week and then on the weekend?